petershin/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/localization/adding-a-language.md

 - Core Frameworks
 - Liferay Self-Hosted
 - Liferay PaaS
-- Liferay SaaS
 ---
 # Adding A Language

 Liferay currently supports about 50 languages out-of-the-box.
 [Translation](https://translate.liferay.com/) is complete for many of these languages and some are still in the translation process.
 Each language has its own [language properties file](https://github.com/liferay/liferay-portal/tree/master/modules/apps/portal-language/portal-language-lang/src/main/resources/content) containing keys for its language.
 But there are more than [6000](https://www.linguisticsociety.org/content/how-many-languages-are-there-world) languages in the world.
 If you must add an additional language, here's how.

 ## Adding A New Language

 By default, the [`portal.properties`](https://github.com/liferay/liferay-portal/blob/41ac354cd0aa3f9d851a37a6a62d8167f81a2bce/portal-impl/src/portal.properties#L2930) file specifies all languages available in Liferay.
 To add a new language that is not specified,

 1. Take note of the [ISO 639-1 standard code](http://www.loc.gov/standards/iso639-2/php/code_list.php) for your language (e.g. the ISO code for Amharic would be `am`).

 1. Take note of the [ISO 3166-1 alpha-2 two-letter country code](https://www.iso.org/iso-3166-country-codes.html) for your language. (e.g. the ISO code for Ethiopia would be `ET`).